Outdoor Bench Ideas to Create a Cozy and Inviting Seating Area

 Metal benches with clean lines work beautifully in contemporary spaces but can add unexpected edge to traditional gardens too.
 Try powder-coated steel in a bold color for that “yes, I watch design shows” vibe.

-Wood benches are the Switzerland of outdoor furniture – neutral, dependable, and everyone likes them.
+Wood benches are the Switzerland of outdoor furniture .
+They are neutral, dependable, and everyone likes them.
 Teak and cedar weather gracefully over time, developing that coveted silver patina your design-savvy friends will envy.

 Outdoor Bench Materials That Actually Hold Up